rsanchezmo/jaxer/README.md

 - Train the model:
     - **Encoder** only (next day prediction) ✔️ Not succesful yet, but the training loop works.
 Must check data sequences.
     - **Encoder + Decoder** (N days predictions)
-- Create an agent that loads the model and act as a predictor.
-Now built, but too slow.
-CHECK WHY
+- Create an agent that loads the model and act as a predictor. ✔️
 - Add a logger to the trainer class
 - Add a lr scheduler to the trainer class